magbenji/summary/index.md

 * A = infectious without symptoms
 * H = infections, hosptialized
 * R = recovered

+Incubation period of 5 days,
+Age (0-14, 15-24, 25-54, 55-65, 65+), city

+* popMat = population demographic info (age structure and population size for cities)
+* b = transmission probability per contact (may want to subdivide this
+*     if we assume different shedding rates depending on which infectious
+*     state we are considering)
+* cMat = contact rate matrix between age groups
+* distMat = network edge weights between cities
+* travelAge = reduction in network edge weight for age class (0 = no edge, 1 = full edge weight)
+* k = nonlinearity transform on edges
+* l = scalar multiple of distMat, defines baseline movement rate between cities, ignoring distance
+* cI = % decrease in contact rate with I class
+* cH = % decrease in contact rate with H class
+* f = external forcing of infection (i.e. incoming infections from nearby states)
+* q = rate of self-quarantine
+* r = rate of leaving quarantine
+* e = 1/latent period
+* pA = probability of being asymptomatic
+* gA = 1/infectious period for asymptomatic class
+* pI = probability of being obviously sick but not in hospital
+* gI = 1/infectious period for symptomatic class
+* gH = 1/infectious period for hospitalized class
+* mI = death rate in symptomatic class
+* mH = death rate in the hospitalized class
+* s = rate of return to susceptibility
+* tStart = time when interventions start
+* tStop = time when interventions stop

+* demographic information for cities with at least 3,000 individuals [sourced from wikipedia](https://en.wikipedia.org/wiki/List_of_cities_in_Idaho)
+* Contact rates by age group (0-14, 15-24, 25-54, 55-64, and over 65)

+* spatial structure
+* social distancing
+* school closures by city

 ## Additional information
 There are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED) and 400 ventilators in Idaho.
 The approximate number of HAvBED and ventilator for each Public Health District are: